When you’re trying to come to terms with what you’ve been through, and those well-meaning people around you just don’t understand.

 It’s good to talk honestly and openly, and it’s good to have the freedom of speech.
 Most of us want to be liked and appreciated by others.
 First, we have to learn to like, love and appreciate ourselves, don’t live for the approval of others.
 Live to approve of yourself.

-There is no wrong trying to explain to those around you or those close to you.
+There is no wrong in trying to explain to those around you or those close to you.
 Just don’t get frustrated if they don’t get it.
 Most are not doing it to hurt you.
 They just don’t understand if they ask questions.
-You want to talk, talk, if not tell them, ”I would prefer not to discuss this now.” or ”That’s in my past.” you do not have to explain every decision you made in life to others.
+You want to talk, talk.
+If not, tell them, ”I would prefer not to discuss this now.” or ”That’s in my past.” you do not have to explain every decision you made in life to others.
 Also, remember just how long it took you to understand.

 Time and Patience, be patient with yourself and allow yourself time to overcome what you’ve been through.
 Live for today, not yesterday.
-Look at what you want in your future and set out to achieve.
-In time people will see you for you, and actions speak louder than words, what others think of you is for them, what you think of you is for you, you should never think you are what someone else thinks you are, you should think you are who you want to be.
+Look at what you want in your future and set out to achieve it.
+In time people will see you for you, and actions speak louder than words.
+What others think of you is for them.
+What you feel about yourself is for you.
+You should never think you are what someone else thinks you are.
+You should think you are who you want to be.

 None of us is perfect, and we are all imperfectly perfect.
 Mistakes are made to learn and grow.
 We learn to be who we want to be, with mistakes, life lessons, time and patience.